 - Agree if your current lender wants to close the existing loan and issue a new mortgage in the name of the LLC, creating fees and closing costs and a potentially higher interest rate on the new mortgage.

-- Transferring property to an LLC may also create new taxes, such as a real estate transfer tax, that can range from a flat fee of $2 in Arizona up to 0.5% or more of the property value in states including Florida and Michigan.
+- Potentially pay more taxes, such as a real estate transfer tax, that can range from a flat fee of $2 in Arizona up to 0.5% or more of the property value in states including Florida and Michigan.

 The typical costs of creating an LLC can be $1,000 or more depending on the state the LLC is formed in.

 Fees paid for forming an LLC may include:

 - Professional fees paid to an attorney to create an operating agreement for the LLC